 "As a physician and a patient, I wanted to be part of an organization dedicated to supporting research to find better treatments and a cure.
 Most importantly, I wanted to find a foundation that was fully dedicated to the PD community.
 I found all of that and more in MJFF."

-Soania founded Designing A Cure Inc. to raise funds directed towards research and awareness of PD and to educate and inspire those living with this disease to live well with Parkinson's.
-Dr. Mathur has a special interest in helping educate the youngest affected by the stress of this chronic disease.
-To help facilitate dialogue between children and their loved ones, she has authored two books: “My Grandpa’s Shaky Hands” and “Shaky Hands – A Kid’s Guide To Parkinson’s Disease."
-All proceeds from the sales of these books are donated to support Parkinson’s research and other efforts that serve the PD community.
+To help facilitate dialogue between children and their loved ones, she has authored two books: “My Grandpa’s Shaky Hands” and “Shaky Hands – A Kid’s Guide to Parkinson’s Disease All proceeds from the sales of these books are donated to support Parkinson’s research and other efforts that serve the PD community.